-Residency Amount Notes Resident \$167.86/sch Set by Legislature and Board of Regents (Texas Education Code 54.0512 and 54.0513) Non-Resident \$197.86/sch Set by Texas Higher Education Coordinating Board (County not adjacent to Texas, per statutory requirement.)
-Non-Resident \$167.86/sch Set by Texas Higher Education Coordinating Board (County adjacent to Texas, per statutory requirement.)
-Non-Resident \$482.86/sch Set by Texas Higher Education Coordinating Board per statutory requirement.
-Resident \$302.63/sch Set by Legislature and Board of Regents (Texas Education Code 54.0512 and 54.0513) Non-Resident \$332.63/sch Set by Texas Higher Education Coordinating Board (County not adjacent to Texas, per statutory requirement.)
-Non-Resident \$302.63/sch Set by Texas Higher Education Coordinating Board (County adjacent to Texas, per statutory requirement.)
-Non-Resident \$546.38/sch Set by Texas Higher Education Coordinating Board per statutory requirement.
-All Students \$10/sem A non-refundable, compulsory fee to defray costs of student advising.
-All Students \$12/sch A fee to support the intercollegiate athletic program.
-All Students \$5/sch A fee for support of student technology needs and applications.
-All Students \$3/sch A compulsory fee to fund direct services to students including on-line access to academic indexes and electronic library services.
-All Students \$15/sem A non-refundable fee will be withheld from tuition refunds if a student withdraws before the first day of class.
-All Students \$13.30/sem A compulsory fee to provide medical services for students at the contract facility with a \$10 co-pay.
-All Students 75 A non-refundable, one time, compulsory fee to defray orientation costs.
-All Students \$13.50/sch A compulsory fee to fund student services and operation and use of facilities and activities; governing board may set at a rate up to the statutory tuition for resident undergraduate students.
-All Students \$35/sem A fee to operate, maintain, and improve the Student Union Building Resident Non-Resident Non-Resident Non-Resident Resident Non-Resident Non-Resident Non-Resident Non-Resident All Students Resident\$167.86/schNon-Resident\$197.86/schNon-Resident\$167.86/schNon-Resident\$482.86/schResident\$302.63/schNon-Resident\$332.63/schNon-Resident\$302.63/schNon-Resident\$302.63/schNon-Resident\$302.63/schNon-Resident\$10/semAll Students\$10/semAll Students\$12/schAll Students\$13/schAll Students\$15/semAll Students\$15/semAll Students\$13.30/semAll Students\$13.30/sem
+Name Residency Amount Notes Undergraduate In-State Resident \$167.86/sch Set by Legislature and Board of Regents (Texas Education Code 54.0512 and 54.0513) New Mexico Non-Resident \$202.87/sch Set by Texas Higher Education Coordinating Board (County not adjacent to Texas, per statutory requirement.)
+New Mexico Non-Resident \$202.87/sch Set by Texas Higher Education Coordinating Board (County adjacent to Texas, per statutory requirement.)
+Out-of-State Non-Resident \$202.87/sch Set by Texas Higher Education Coordinating Board per statutory requirement.
+Graduate • In-State Resident \$167.86/sch Set by Legislature and Board of Regents (Texas Education Code 54.0512 and 54.0513) New Mexico Non-Resident \$202.87/sch Set by Texas Higher Education Coordinating Board (County not adjacent to Texas, per statutory requirement.)
+New Mexico Non-Resident \$202.87/sch Set by Texas Higher Education Coordinating Board (County adjacent to Texas, per statutory requirement.)
+Out-of-State Non-Resident \$202.87/sch Set by Texas Higher Education Coordinating Board per statutory requirement.
+Required Fees: • Advising Fee All Students \$10/sem A non-refundable, compulsory fee to defray costs of student advising.
+Athletic Fee All Students \$12/sch A fee to support the intercollegiate athletic program.
+Technology Fee All Students \$5/sch A fee for support of student technology needs and applications.
+Library Service Fee All Students \$3/sch A compulsory fee to fund direct services to students including on-line access to academic indexes and electronic library services.
+Matriculation Fee All Students \$15/sem A non-refundable fee will be withheld from tuition refunds if a student withdraws before the first day of class.
+Medical Services Fee All Students \$13.30/sem A compulsory fee to provide medical services for students at the contract facility with a \$10 co-pay.
+Orientation All Students 75 A non-refundable, one time, compulsory fee to defray orientation costs.
+Student Service Fees All Students \$13.50/sch A compulsory fee to fund student services and operation and use of facilities and activities; governing board may set at a rate up to the statutory tuition for resident undergraduate students.

-Audit Fee Students desiring to Audit \$35/sch plus lab fees To defray the costs incurred in scheduling non-credit participants in scheduling classes.
-Credit by Students \$40/class To defray costs of processing credit by examination Student ID Fee All Students \$10 per ID To defray cost for the student identification card.
-Variety All Students Variable For specific services such as late registration, library fines, microfilming fees, bad check charges, application Laboratory Fees Variety All Students Variable Mandatory charges for certain laboratory courses; may not be less than \$5/semester nor more than \$30/semester and must not exceed the cost of actual materials and supplies used by the student.
+Re-purposed Athletic Fee All Students \$35/sem A fee to operate, maintain, and improve the Athletic Program Student Multipurpose Center Fee All Students \$150/sem A fee to operate and maintain the Student Multi-Purpose Center.
+Incidental Fees Audit Fee Students desiring to Audit \$35/sch plus lab fees To defray the costs incurred in scheduling non-credit participants in scheduling classes.
+Student ID Fee All Students \$10 per ID To defray cost for the student identification card.
+Variety All Students Variable For specific services such as late registration, library fines, microfilming fees, bad check charges, application Laboratory and Course Fees Variety All Students Variable There are a variety of mandatory charges for certain laboratory courses; they may not be less than \$1 per semester nor more than \$30 per semester and must not exceed the cost of actual materials and supplies used by a student.
 Supplemental Fees Variety All Students Variable Charges in addition to regular tuition for students registered in art, architecture, drama, speech, or music where individual coaching or instruction is the usual method of instruction.
-Voluntary Fees Variety All students desiring the specific service may include such items as parking, yearbook, or locker.
+Voluntary Fees Variety All Students Variable All students desiring the specific service may include such items as parking, yearbook, or locker.